 You can earn any degree that you want and still be eligible for law school.
 With impeccable reading, writing, and communication skills, becoming a lawyer should not be that hard.

 What about taking the path of show business instead?
-Did you know that Halle Berry and Brad Pitt have both earned journalism degrees?
+Did you know that both Halle Berry and Brad Pitt took a journalism degree in college?
 If you have long dreamed to enter Hollywood, the doors are always open.

 U.S. News & World Report ranks public relations specialists as the third Best Creative and Media Jobs.
 It ranks jobs based on their ability to provide an elusive blend of elements.